This article was updated on Dec. 7, 2020.

 For many of us, the holidays are a time to be thankful for good health, a warm place to sleep at night, food on the table, and spending quality time with family and friends.
-But, it’s also a time to think of others who may not be as fortunate — and find ways to help them.
+But, it’s also a time to think of others who may not be as fortunate and find ways to help them.
+This is especially true this year, because 2020 has been a hard year for many due to the COVID-19 pandemic.

-Food insecurity is a widespread problem in the United States.
-1 in 8 Iowans and South Dakotans struggle with hunger and often have to choose between putting food on the table and paying for other necessities like utilities, housing or medical care.
+Food insecurity is a widespread problem in the United States, and it's only gotten worse this year with many unemployed and unable to find work.
+Pre-pandemic, 1 in 8 Iowans and South Dakotans struggled with hunger and often had to choose between putting food on the table and paying for other necessities like utilities, housing or medical care.
+Now, Feeding America estimates that nearly 16 percent of Americans Opens PDF are food insecure.
 This makes the cold winter months, and especially the holiday season, difficult and stressful.

 Plan a food drive.